 2019 Fleet Master, Small Fleet

 Branch Civil is the small-fleet winner of the 2019 Fleet Masters Award.
-Large-fleet winner Sarasota County, Florida, will be profiled in August.
+Large-fleet winner Sarasota County, Florida, is profiled here.
 The awards are presented by Construction Equipment and the Association of Equipment Management Professionals (AEMP) and are judged on categories such as finance, information management, policies, and controls.

 First, it had to examine from within and decide what was most important.